Zzixin/Travelling-Trojan/README.md

 <p align="center"><img src="img/Student_topo2.png"  width="400"/></p>

-As you can see, with the grows of input size, the runtime is not increase too much.
+As we can see, with the grows of input size, the runtime is not increase too much.

 ## Step7: Find K closest points:
 For this section, we are going to find the k closest location with the name on the map and return a vector of string ids.